-The Southeast Alabama Gas District was formed in January of 1952 to provide natural gas service to the cities of Andalusia, Abbeville, Brundidge, Dothan, Elba, Enterprise, Eufaula, Fort Deposit, Greenville, Headland, Luverne, Opp, Ozark, and Troy.
-Each of those cities owned, and still owns, an equal share of the gas district, and continues to be represented equally on the SEAGD Board of Directors.
+Southeast Gas was formed in January of 1952 to provide natural gas service to the cities of Andalusia, Abbeville, Brundidge, Dothan, Elba, Enterprise, Eufaula, Fort Deposit, Greenville, Headland, Luverne, Opp, Ozark, and Troy.
+Each of these cities owns an equal share of Southeast Gas, and continues to be represented equally on the company’s Board of Directors.

 At the company’s first Board meeting on February 22, 1952, Tracey B. Wilder of Andalusia was named President of the Board.
 The Board set its meetings at that time to be held quarterly in the town of Gantt, and the company engaged Goodwin Engineers to orchestrate the construction of its gas system throughout Southeast Alabama.
 Some cities already had the infrastructure in place, and that part of the system was improved to tie all of the natural gas lines within the gas district’s service area together.